rhnordics/feedhenry-training/lab-04/README.md

   curl https://projectid.feedhenry.com/trips
   # pretty print if python 2.6+ installed
   curl https://projectid.feedhenry.com/trips | python -m json.tool
   ```

-14. Now you should be able to add and list Trips through the client app in the preview panel or on your device.
+14. Now you should be able to add and list Trips through the app in the preview panel or on your device.

 15. OPTIONAL Add the *users* REST API for registering users with *name*, *mobile*, *code*
 and *verified* attributes and verifying their identity through the generate verification code.